mitsuhiko/lucumr/2014/5/12/everything-about-unicode.rst

 Clearly I'm wrong.
 I have been told so far that:

-*   I only feel it's painful because I don't think like a beginner and the new Unicode systems is so much easier for beginners.
+*   I only feel it's painful because I don't think like a beginner and the new Unicode system is so much easier for beginners.
 *   I don't consider Windows users and how much more correct this new text model is for Windows users.
 *   The problem is not Python, the problem is the POSIX specification.